ZeroCM/zcm/docs/philosophy.md

         buf[3] = (v>>0)&0xff;
     }

 Wow, that is a lot of work for such a simple type!
+It also seems very tedious and error-prone.
+It's far too easy to forget about network byte order or to forget the correct way to shift and mask integers.

 To make matters worse, in practice the data looks much worse.
 Consider the following data structs:

     struct element_t
     {